CamilleMariniSonos/ML21/README.md

 ### Todo

 Some ideas:
-- [ ] discuss and design database structure
-- [ ] command to upload data, and associated view and template
-- [ ] view and template to define a problem associated with the dataset (classification, regression, or clustering)
 - [ ] command to apply all existing scikit learn estimators to solve the problem
 - [ ] view and template to compare the results of the different estimators (and details for each estimators: best parameters)